cosmos/cosmos/whitepaper.md

 be identified and punished according to the rules of the protocol, or, possibly, the legal system.
-When the legal system is unreliable, validators can be forced to make security deposits in order to participate, and those deposits can be revoked when malicious behaviour is detected \cite{slasher}.
+When the legal system is unreliable, validators can be forced to make security deposits in order to participate, and those deposits can be revoked, or slashed, when malicious behaviour is detected \cite{slasher}.

 Tendermint is a Byzantine fault-tolerant (BFT) consensus protocol for asynchronous networks, notable for its simplicity, performance, and